MicrosoftDocs/cpp-docs/docs/cpp/pointers-to-members.md

 ## Restrictions on Pointers to Members

-The address of a static member is not a pointer to a member.
-It is a regular pointer to the one instance of the static member.
-Because only one instance of a static member exists for all objects of a given class, the ordinary address-of (**&**) and dereference (<strong>\*</strong>) operators can be used.
+The address of a static member isn't a pointer to a member.
+It's a regular pointer to the one instance of the static member.
+Only one instance of a static member exists for all objects of a given class.
+That means you can use the ordinary address-of (**&**) and dereference (<strong>\*</strong>) operators.

 ## Pointers to Members and Virtual Functions

-Invoking a virtual function through a pointer-to-member function works as if the function had been called directly; the correct function is looked up in the v-table and invoked.
+Invoking a virtual function through a pointer-to-member function works as if the function had been called directly.
+The correct function is looked up in the v-table and invoked.

 The key to virtual functions working, as always, is invoking them through a pointer to a base class.
 (For more information about virtual functions, see [Virtual Functions](../cpp/virtual-functions.md).)